 The ministerial meeting, under the theme “Governing Development in Africa: The Role of the State in Economic Transformation”, followed the meeting of economic, financial and development experts, whose recommendations have been tabled before the ministers for discussion.

 Experts examined the role of the state in the context of globalization and free enterprise, and concluded that state intervention in the economic development process is not tantamount to nationalization of the private sector, which in any case, remains an essential driver of the development process.

-After three days of meeting, a draft consensual framework on the role of the state in governing development in
+After three days of meeting, a draft consensual framework on the role of the state in governing development in Africa by experts emerged.

 In one of the marathon sessions on Friday, two leading African economists used historical perspectives and concrete modern day examples, to allay the concerns expressed by some participants as to the “dangers” inherent in what they called “too much state power” in the productive sector of the economy.